TihomirMarinov21/password-generator/README.md

-# Password Generator
+# Password Generator in python

-This Python program generates random passwords based on user input.
+This program generates random passwords based on user input.

 ## Features:
 - Allows the user to choose the complexity (letters only, letters + digits, or complex).